-The Mildred Davis-Brown Memorial Endowed Scholarship was

-established by her brother,

-Nathaniel Davis of Lithonia, GA, in memory of his sister, a graduate of Stillman College and a given to students from Green County, who are graduates of a Green County High School.
+The Mildred Davis-Brown Memorial Endowed Scholarship was established by her brother, given to students from Green County, who are graduates of a Green County High School.
 The scholarship is open to all majors.
 A minimum GPA of 2.5 is required.